 Online training in mechanical engineering technology is not typically available at the associate's degree level.
-Bachelor's degree programs in mechanical engineering technology, however, can be found online as a degree-completion program.
-These programs require students to complete an on-campus associate's degree program in a related engineering discipline first.
+Bachelor's degree programs in mechanical engineering technology, however, can be found online as degree-completion programs.
+These hybrid programs require students to complete an on-campus associate's degree program in a related engineering discipline first.

 Mechanical engineering technology degree completion programs, which usually lead to a Bachelor of Science in Mechanical Engineering Technology, are most commonly available from four-year universities and colleges.
 They can be completed in two years or less depending on a student's schedule and prior scholastic achievements.
-Distance learning programs in this field may include online and on-campus instruction.
+Distance learning programs in this field may include online training as well as on-campus courses and labs.
+Students may need to get access to CAD software before enrolling.

 Mechanical Engineering Technology Programs